EESSI/filesystem-layer/README.md

 This will automatically make replicas of all the repositories defined in group_vars/all.yml.

 ### Local proxies
-Adjust the template Squid configuration file templates/localproxy_squid.conf.j2, for instance if you want to change the default port or want to limit access.
-Then run:
+The local proxies also need a Squid configuration file; the default can be found in templates/localproxy_squid.conf.j2.
+Again, you might want to change it, for instance if you want to change the default port or want to limit access.
+You can do this in a similar way as with the Stratum 1.

+Deploy your proxies using:
 ```
 ansible-playbook -i hosts -b -K localproxy.yml
 ```